alexDarcy/google-abook/README.md

 * g++ (tested with 4.9.1) or clang++ (3.5.0)

 ## Usage
-If Boost is not at a standard location, set the `BOOST_DIR` environment variable :
+If Boost is not at a standard location, set the `BOOST_DIR` environment variable and build the application:

     export BOOST_DIR=/home/myboost
+    make

 ### Google contacts to abook
 Export your contacts to a csv file from the website using the "Google contacts" format.
 Rename it to `google_csv` if needed.
 Then convert to abook with :

-    make
+    make abook

 This converts the input file into UTF-8 (`google_convert_csv`) and outputs the abook file (`addressbook`).